Anri-Lombard/blog/hexoblog/source/_posts/software-internship.md

 {% asset_img githubNow.png How our commit history looks now %}

-I'm proud that both team members can take over from me with the application if I was gone, since they have learned most of what I could teach.
+I'm proud that both team members can take over from me with the application if I was gone since they have learned most of what I could teach.
 This taught me that great leadership is very hard and not to be mistaken for the misconception that leaders are lone wolves.

 {% asset_img currentApp.png The quality of our teamwork definitely shows in the app %}